top of page

 Not understanding the role of movement:

-Unlike photography, which often relies on static images, cinematography often involves movement.
+Unlike photography, which often relies on static images, cinematography frequently involves movement.
 Photographers who are new to cinematography may struggle to capture movement effectively.

 Failing to pay attention to sound:

 Sound is an integral part of cinematography, and photographers who are new to the field may overlook this important aspect.
-Sound can help to set the mood and tone of a film, and it is important for photographers to learn how to capture high-quality audio.
+Sound can help to set the mood and tone of a film, and it is important for photographers switching over to cinematography, to learn how to keep pace with the Music.
+Especially when shooting song sequences or other situations where the music is already recorded and the time frame remains fixed, you need to match the visuals very creatively with what the audience is going to hear.
+It should also make sense to the audience.
+You can't possibly be seeing one thing and watching another thing.
+The pace and flow have to match and of course it has to go with the lyrics.

 Overreliance on post-production: